G33N/G33N/README.md

 <br />

-Hi, I'm Matias Celiz, a Engineer manager 🚀 from Argentina, currently, Internee [@Treinta](https://treinta.co/)
+Hi, I'm Matias Celiz, a Engineer manager 🚀 from Argentina

 **Talking about Personal Stuffs:**